brandur/sorg/content/drafts/rust-critique.md

 ## Leftpad-ification of the ecosystem (#leftpadification)

+Three days into a simple project, I had accumulated X dependencies.

+Dependencies have a cost.
+Everyone one of those risks falling out of maintenance and into delapidation.

+It also introduces dependency hell problems.
+I had trouble getting a basic Iron/Juniper setup going because there'd been enough API changes that you had to lock to specific versions to get a program compiling.

 ## Haskell-ification of the language (#haskellification)

 To programming language academics, the more the better.